DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data

 The paper is organized as follows.
 Section~\ref{sec:related_work} covers the background and related work.
 In Section~\ref{sec:dap}, we elaborate on how a DAP layer works, and in Section~\ref{sec:dat} we show how DNNs that use DAP can be efficiently trained using DAT.
-In Section~\ref{sec:eval} we evaluate \dana and compare it to non-adaptive DNNs and other baselines on real-world datasets. {In Section~\ref{sec:synth}, we provide experiments on three synthetic datasets where we control the correlation between two sensors and analyze the performance of \dana, compared to other baselines.
-Finally, in Section~\ref{sec:discc}, we discuss some limitations and open directions in our work, for future studies.} For notation, we use lower-case {\it italic}, \eg $x$, for single-valued variables; upper-case {\it italic}, \eg $X$, for single-valued constants; standard {\bf bold} font, \eg $\mathbf{X}$, for vector, matrices, and tensors; and standard blackboard bold, \eg $\mathbb{X}$, for unordered sets.
-We use $\times$ to separate the size of each dimension while $\cdot$ denotes product.
+In Section~\ref{sec:eval} we evaluate \dana and compare it to non-adaptive DNNs and other baselines on real-world datasets.
+In Section~\ref{sec:synth}, we provide experiments on three synthetic datasets where we control the correlation between two sensors and analyze the performance of \dana, compared to other baselines.
+Finally, in Section~\ref{sec:discc}, we discuss some limitations and open directions in our work, for future studies.